robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 3. Will create one Application Set to represent the cluster.
 All FW policies created in that cluster will be attached to this application set.
 4. Modifications to exiting Kubernetes networking policy will result in the corresponding FW policy being updated.
-5. New network policies will always be added to the front of the list of FW policies in the application set.
-   This is so that, the latest rules that may potentially overlap existing policy behavior is always honored.

 # Limitation / Errata